Breach of promise: Media

 Trial by Jury is a comic opera by Gilbert and Sullivan that premiered in London in 1875; it satirically depicts a trial for breach of promise.
-The one-act opera was the first in a series of 13 collaborations among librettist W.S.
-Gilbert, composer Arthur Sullivan and impresario Richard D'Oyly Carte.
+The one-act opera was the first in a series of 13 collaborations among librettist W. S. Gilbert, composer Arthur Sullivan, and impresario Richard D'Oyly Carte.
 It continues to be performed regularly in the 21st century.

 In the 1935 film We're in the Money, Joan Blondell and Glenda Farrell play two process servers trying to serve a rich playboy, Ross Alexander, with a breach of promise suit.

 At the start of the 1946 film Easy to Wed, newspaperman Warren Haggerty (Keenan Wynn) has abandoned his planned wedding to Gladys Benson (Lucille Ball) for the umpteenth time when his paper is faced with a libel suit.
 When Benson storms in to confront him, she threatens him with a breach of promise suit, to which Haggerty replies "Breach of promise suits have been outlawed!"

 The episode "A Woman's Privilege" of the featurette series The Scales of Justice recounts the unusual case of a man who sues a woman for breach of promise following a cruise ship romance engagement.

 In the film A Hard Day's Night (1964), Paul McCartney's (fictional) grandfather is pursued by young women who want to sue him for breach of promise.

-In the 1998 series Berkeley Square, Captain Mason is forbidden from marrying Isobelle by her chaperone Aunt Effie due to his outstanding bills and social indiscretion.
+In the 1998 series Berkeley Square (set in 1902), Captain Mason is forbidden from marrying Isobelle by her chaperone Aunt Effie due to his outstanding bills and social indiscretion.
 He threatens to sue for breach of promise, forcing Effie to accept their engagement to avoid family scandal.

 In season 8 of the TV show Frasier, Donny files a suit against Daphne for running away with Niles on the day of their wedding.